Colchester, Vermont

 Vermont as a whole has suffered from inflated housing prices in the past two decades, and Colchester is no exception.
 Its scenic locale and desirable location ratchet up prices even further, as does the local reluctance to build new housing for fear of spoiling the quaint small-town feel.
 It is generally recommended that you have housing secured before moving to Colchester for this exact reason, and to be aware of the high property taxes.

-If you want to see what locals get up to for fun check out the Colchester calendar of events: https://www.colchestersun.com/things_to_do/calendar/
+If you want to see what locals get up to for fun check out the Colchester calendar of events.

 Tourism is one of the primary industries in Colchester.
 Lake Champlain brings in a high number of summer tourists, as does Leaf Peeping in the Fall and skiing and hiking in the winter.
-Working for the tourism industry or parks department are often considered viable careers in town, as is working at the local hospice and housing chapter.
-Meanwhile, Green Mountain Power provides a number of blue-collar jobs, and Saint Michael’s College offers employment opportunities in higher education.
+Working for the tourism industry or parks department is often considered a viable career in town, as is working at the local hospice and housing chapter.
+Meanwhile, Green Mountain Power provides several blue-collar jobs, and Saint Michael’s College offers employment opportunities in higher education.
 In many ways, Colchester is a service-oriented town: serving others, serving the community, serving visitors, or simply serving nature.
 If that appeals to you, you may find Colchester an excellent potential home.

 Why You Should Move Here Now